Taaitaaiger/jlrs/README.md

 ## Custom types

-In order to map a struct in Rust to one in Julia you can derive or implement `ValidLayout`, `Unbox`, and `Typecheck`.
+In order to map a struct in Rust to one in Julia you can derive or implement `ValidLayout`, `Unbox`, and `Typecheck` when the `jlrs-derive` feature is enabled.
 If the struct in Julia has no type parameters and is a bits type you can also derive `IntoJulia`, which lets you use the type in combination with `Value::new`.

 You should normally not need to implement these structs or traits manually.
 The JlrsReflect.jl package can generate the correct Rust struct and automatically derive the supported traits for types that have no tuple or union fields with type parameters.
 The reason for this restriction is that the layout of tuple and union fields can be very different depending on these parameters in a way that can't be expressed in Rust.